dogweather/forkful/content/en/powershell/files-and-io/reading-command-line-arguments.md

 weight: 23
 ---

-## What & Why?

-Reading command line arguments lets scripts behave differently based on inputs outside the code.
-Programmers use them because they make scripts flexible, usable in many scenarios without editing the code itself.

 ## How to
 PowerShell reads command line arguments using the `$args` array or parameters. `$args` is quick for one-off scripts; parameters are better for robust tools.

 ### Using `$args`